 Our members are academics, art market experts, collectors, museum staff and students from disciplines such as economics, law, sociology, art history, history, or provenance studies.
 We also have distinguished institutions and associations among our members.

 We believe in an inclusive, international membership base reaching out to all corners of the world – which is why we aim to keep membership fees affordable.
-In the first six months after its launch, TIAMSA has attracted over 150 members from 15 countries – and we are happy that the association continues to grow at a steady pace.
+In the first six months after its launch (July 2016), TIAMSA has attracted more than 150 members from 15 countries – and we are happy that the association continues to grow at a steady pace.

 We are particularly happy that several distinguished institutions joined our ranks as institutional members:

 Association of Professional Art Advisors (APAA), USA

 Centre allemand d’histoire de l’art, Paris (France)

 i3A – Instituto de Avaliação e Autenticação de obras de Arte, São Paulo (Brazil)